oda-hub/renku-graph-vis/README.md

 ## `show-graph` command

-The CLI command generates an interactive, web-based, graphical representation of the graph.
+The CLI command generates an interactive, web-based, graphical representation of the project Knowledge Graph.

 ```bash
 $ renku graphvis show-graph